Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Experiments

-\paragraph{Dataset} We adopt the Protein-Protein Affinity Benchmark Version 2~\citep{kastritis2011structure, vreven2015updates} as the test set, which contains 176 diversified protein-protein complexes with annotated affinity collected from existing literature.
-These complexes are further categorized into three difficulty levels (i.e. Rigid, Medium, Flexible) according to the conformation change of the proteins from the unbound to the bound state~\citep{kastritis2011structure}, among which the Flexible split is the most challenging as the proteins undergo large conformation change upon binding.
-As for training, we first filter out 2,500 complexes with annotated binding affinity ($K_i$ or $K_d$) from PDBbind~\citep{wang2004pdbbind}.
-Then we use MMseqs2~\citep{steinegger2017mmseqs2} to cluster the sequences of these complexes together with the test set by dividing complexes with sequence identity above 30\% into the same cluster, where sequence identity is calculated based on the BLOSUM62 substitution matrix~\citep{henikoff1992amino}.
-The complexes that shares the same clusters with the test set are dropped to prevent data leakage, after which we finally obtained 2,195 valid complexes.
-We split these complexes into training set and validation set with a ratio of 9:1 with respect to the number of clusters.
-Following previous literature~\citep{ballester2010machine,jimenez2018k, ragoza2017protein}, we predict the negative log-transformed value ($pK$) instead of direct regression on the affinity.
+\paragraph{Dataset} To this end, we evaluate the models on prediction of protein-protein affinity and ligand-binding affinity.
+For \textbf{Protein-Protein Affinity} (PPA), we adopt the Protein-Protein Affinity Benchmark Version 2~\citep{kastritis2011structure, vreven2015updates} as the test set, which categorizes 176 diversified protein-protein complexes into three difficulty levels (\emph{i.e.} Rigid, Medium, Flexible) according to the conformation change of the proteins from the unbound to the bound state~\citep{kastritis2011structure}.
+The Flexible split is the most challenging as the proteins undergo large conformation change upon binding.
+As for training, we obtain 2,500 complexes with annotated binding affinity ($K_i$ or $K_d$) from PDBbind~\citep{wang2004pdbbind} and split the dataset according to sequence identity on a threshold of 30\%.
+For \textbf{Ligand-Binding Affinity} (LBA), we use the LBA dataset and its splits in Atom3D benchmark~\citep{townshend2020atom3d}, where there are 3507, 466, and 490 complexes in the training, the validation, and the test sets.
+Although this dataset overlaps with the PDBbind benchamrk in terms of the included complexes, the different data processing methods lead to deviations in model performance from the PDBbind benchmark.
+Thus, for fair comparison with previous literature, we follow their settings to use PDBbind in \textsection~\ref{sec:type_specific} and Atom3D here.
+Details are provided in Appendix~\ref{app:impl}.